CNES/rastertools/docs/cli/hillshade.rst

 The generated images are rendered with QGis:
 - first layer contains the hillshade (value 0 is masked)
-- second layer contains the Digital Height Model rendered in grayscale (white to black)
+- second layer contains the Digital Elevation Model rendered in grayscale (white to black)

 Here are the captures: